sbtrn-devil/crtk/docs/api.md

   this.addOnClickListener = function(callback) {
     eventProducer.on("click", callback);
   };

+  return eventProducer;
 }
 ```

 Channel IDs do not need to be specially and separately declared, you just use any string you like.
-Of course one that doesn't conflict with ones already in use. `crtk` by itself reserves no channel IDs, so you are free to start from any one.
+Of course it shouldn't conflict with ones already in use. `crtk` by itself reserves no channel IDs, so you are free to start from any one.

 ### .on(channel, callback): _method_